nwdigitalradio/n7nix/baudrate/README.md

 "6764902233"
 ```

-* Only criteria for DTMF string was to execute TTCMD
+* Only criteria for DTMF string was to get command specified by TTCMD to run
-  * The following is 4 character Maidenhead  and call sign string
+  * The following is 4 character Maidenhead  and call sign string used to create the DTMF tones.

 ```
 BA236212 * A6B76B4C9B7
 ```
 #### Changes to Direwolf config file

+* __Note:__ all required modifications to the direwolf config file are done by executing the _tt_install.sh_ script.
-* From direwolf manual
+* From direwolf manual:

-The APRStt Gateway function allows a user, equipped with only a DTMF (_touch tone_) pad, to enter
+> The APRStt Gateway function allows a user, equipped with only a DTMF (_touch tone_) pad, to enter
-information into the global APRS network.
+> information into the global APRS network.
 Various configuration options determine how the touch tone
-sequences get translated to APRS "object" packets
+> sequences get translated to APRS "object" packets

 * See [APRStt Implementation Notes](https://github.com/wb2osz/direwolf/blob/master/doc/APRStt-Implementation-Notes.pdf)